GlennWSo/cruxoflife/README.md

 Game of life implemented with crux.

-Crux lets developers write the core behavior off cross platform applications in rust while generating a nice FFI for native shell development.
+Crux lets developers write the core behavior for cross platform applications in rust while generating a nice FFI for native shell development.